-It seems simple enough, but that plot never really comes to fruition.
+That seems simple enough, but that plot never really comes to fruition.
 You don’t actually arrest any of the crooks you encounter.
 Instead, you punch or shoot them until they surrender or die.

-Throughout most of the game, you will be using a gun to shoot at gangsters, rats, dogs, zombies, mutants and giant scorpions.
+Throughout the game, you will be using a gun to shoot gangsters, rats, dogs, zombies, mutants and giant scorpions.
 There are also several bosses in the game that are quite a bit tougher, but they can be beaten easily as long as you have an ample supply of bullets and whiskey bottles in your inventory.

-While a lot of the music that plays in the city is very smooth and slow, one, exception is the theme that plays in the Mezcal desert.
+While a lot of the music that plays in the city is very smooth and slow.
+One exception is the theme that plays in the Mezcal desert.
 It’s a more up-tempo jazz theme with an emphasis on vibraphone and piano and it just shows off the range of passion for jazz music.

 Z…We’ve reached the end…Anything else?

 Pecaminosa is an odd game.
 The parts that are good are really good and the parts that aren’t are too noticeable to ignore.
-There is a lot of clever writing and great character design that went into this project, but it’s undercut by repetitive combat and a plot that goes all over the place.
+There is a lot of clever writing and great character design that went into this project.
+However, it’s undercut by repetitive combat and a plot that goes all over the place.
 I feel like under better circumstances, developer Cereal Games could make something truly incredible, but for now, this isn’t it.

 Final Score: 7/10